aws-actions/amazon-ecs-deploy-task-definition/README.md

 ### Tags

-To turn on [Amazon ECS-managed tags](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-using-tags.html#managed-tags) `aws:ecs:serviceName` and `aws:ecs:clusterName` for the tasks in the service or the task set `enable-ecs-managed-tags`:
+To turn on [Amazon ECS-managed tags](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-using-tags.html#managed-tags) `aws:ecs:serviceName` and `aws:ecs:clusterName` for the tasks in the service or the standalone tasks by setting `enable-ecs-managed-tags`:

 ```yaml
       - name: Deploy Amazon ECS task definition